sidchopp/project-3/README.md

 cd server
 npm run start

-# After the server started, go to browser and type: http://localhost:3000/Sandbox This will show ypu all the Data from out Monga DB.
+# After the server started, go to browser and type: http://localhost:3000/Sandbox This will show you all the Data from the Mongo DB.
 # You can also find a particular Fuze by typing: http://localhost:3000/Sandbox/id